tansengming/rubocop-disallow-safe-navigation/README.md

 require: rubocop-disallow_safe_navigation
 ```

-Now you can run `rubocop` and it will automatically load the RuboCop RSpec
+Now you can run `rubocop` and it will automatically load the RuboCop
 cops together with the standard cops.

 ### Command line